CARE Fellows & Scholars Program

 - All program participants must complete necessary lab training courses prior to beginning work in research labs.

-- Participate in research related activities for a minimum of 10 hours per week for 10 weeks.
+- Participate in research related activities for approximately 100 hours during the quarter.

 - Work in the laboratory as specified in the application and the CARE Fellows Letter of Agreement.